loonwerks/Resolute/README.md

          * "publish": publishes the p2 repo of the current build to Resolute-Updates/snapshots/x.x.x-vyyyyMMdd-HHmm
    3. "Push and publish release to GitHub"
       - Trigger(s):
-         * a tag was pushed
+         * a tag was pushed with the suffix "-RELEASE"
       - Job(s):
          * "verify": verifies that the project builds without errors and all tests pass by running the command `mvn clean verify`
          * "publish": publishes the p2 repo of the current build to Resolute-Updates/releases/x.x.x